 - 1. After the device user registers with Mobile@Work, Mobile@Work prompts the device user to create an AppConnect passcode. - 2.
 After creating the AppConnect passcode, Mobile@Work gives the user the option to use Touch ID/Face ID to access secure apps. - 3.
-If the user chose the Touch ID/Face ID option, he can use Touch ID or Face ID when accessing secure apps after the auto-lock time has expired. - 4.
-The device user can later use Mobile@Work settings to change his choice about using Touch ID/Face ID.
+If users choose the Touch ID/Face ID option, they can use Touch ID or Face ID when accessing secure apps after the auto-lock time has expired. - 4.
+The device user can later use Mobile@Work settings to change his choice about using Touch or Face ID.

-Touch ID or Face ID with fallback to AppConnect passcode -- device user perspective
+Touch ID or Face ID with fallback to AppConnect passcode - device user perspective